DaedalicEntertainment/qt-coding-conventions/README.md

 The goal is to make it easier to work in similar teams inside and outside the company, as well as have client code blend in with other code of the Qt API.
 We are providing a complete summary here in order to allow people to understand the conventions at a glance, instead of having to open multiple documents.
 Our coding conventions are numbered, which makes it easier to refer to them in code reviews.

-Additions are _highlighted in italic_.
-These have been made where the official coding standard doesn't explictily include a rule, but we felt that further clarification is required.

-Exceptions are __highlighted in bold__.
-You'll always find the justification of the exception right next to the rule.

 You can facilitate using the below ruleset by importing [DaedalicQtCreatorCodeStyle.xml](https://github.com/DaedalicEntertainment/qt-coding-conventions/blob/master/DaedalicQtCreatorCodeStyle.xml) in QtCreator: Tools > Options > C++ > Code Style > Import...

 In case we've missed recent changes to the official Qt coding conventions, or you can spot any other issue, please [create a pull request](https://help.github.com/articles/creating-a-pull-request/).